-Sex or gender discrimination in the workplace may come in different forms, but typically means that a person is treated differently or less favorably on the basis of their gender, gender identity or sexual orientation, whether applying for a job or as a current employee.
+Sex (or Gender) Discrimination at the workplace Sex or gender discrimination in the workplace may come in different forms, but typically means that a person is treated differently or less favorably on the basis of their gender, gender identity or sexual orientation, whether applying for a job or as a current employee.
+Unlawful discrimination based on a person’s sex or gender may occur when:

 • Not being hired, getting a lower salary, being denied a promotion or training opportunity because of their gender, gender identity or sexual orientation